Santosh9596/Turtle-Based-Chess-Game/README.md

 2.initialize 16 turtles of first sets with white color.

-3.initialize 16 turtles of second sets with blue color.
+3.initialize 16 turtles of second sets with blue color..